honeycombio/refinery/refinery_config.md

 - Type: `int`
 - Default: `10000`

+### `PeerQueueSize`

+`PeerQueueSize` is the maximum number of in-flight spans redirected from other peers stored in the peer span queue.

+The peer span queue serves as a buffer for spans redirected from other peers before they are processed.
+In the event that this queue reaches its capacity, any subsequent spans will be discarded.
+The size of this queue is contingent upon the number of peers within the cluster.
+Specifically, with N peers, the queue's span capacity is determined by (N-1)/N of the total number of spans.
+Its minimum value should be at least three times the CacheCapacity.

+- Not eligible for live reload.
+- Type: `int`
+- Default: `30000`

+### `IncomingQueueSize`

+`IncomingQueueSize` is the number of in-flight spans to keep in the incoming span queue.

+The incoming span queue is used to buffer spans before they are processed.
+If this queue fills up, then subsequent spans will be dropped.
+Its minimum value should be at least three times the CacheCapacity.

+- Not eligible for live reload.
+- Type: `int`
+- Default: `30000`

 ### `AvailableMemory`

 `AvailableMemory` is the amount of system memory available to the Refinery process.